What’s all the fuss about ClickFunnels?

 Typically, you will want to offer them some sort of opt-in bribe also known as a lead magnet, as a freebie to get them to give up their email address.

-Once they have opted-in, they will be added to an autoresponder series that will send them a sequence of automated emails over the next few days, and they will be taken to a thank-you page where they will be given the lead magnet for which they signed up for.
+Once they have opted-in, they will get to a followup sequence that will send them an automated email sequence over the course of next few days.
+They will then be redirected to a bridge page where you’ll give them the lead magnet.

 On this page, you can offer them a chance to buy something.

 This could be a never-to-be-repeated one time offer (OTO), or a low-cost tripwire offer designed to weed out the buyers from the freebie seekers.

 Depending on the choices they make, they may be presented with other offers (upsells and downsells), or sent different emails depending on their progress through your funnel.